Virginia Institute of Marine Science

 Hypoxia, nutrient load, freshwater discharge, wind speed and directions, destratification, correlation analysis

-Wang, P., Wang, H., & Linker, L. (2013) Assessment of Hypoxia and its Relationship with Nutrient Loads and Wind, and Implication to the Chesapeake Bay Management.
+Wang, P., Wang, H. V., & Linker, L. (2013) Assessment of Hypoxia and its Relationship with Nutrient Loads and Wind, and Implication to the Chesapeake Bay Management.
 Athens Institute for Education and Research.
 ATINER'S Conference Paper Series, No: ENV2013-0425.
-Virginia Institute of Marine Science, College of William and Mary. https://scholarworks.wm.edu/reports/2012
+Virginia Institute of Marine Science, William & Mary. https://scholarworks.wm.edu/reports/2012